J.P. Morgan Brokerage Review: Self-Direct & Automated Investing

 Are There Different Account Tiers?

-- Exchange traded funds (ETFs)
+- Exchange-traded funds

 - Mutual funds

-How Portfolio Builder Works
+How Portfolio Builder works

 Fees: What's the Cost?

-- Wire transfers in or out of your account
+- Wire transfers

 Are Tax Loss Harvesting and Automatic Rebalancing Included?